jinho6225/rona_dash/README.md

 ## Features

-- User can check confirmed, deaths, recovered chart from global total cases
+- User can check the confirmed, death, and recovery cases chart for global totals.
-- User can check how much percentage US confirmed cases from global
+- User can check the percentage of US confirmed cases from global cases.
-- User can check how much percentage US deaths cases from global
+- User can check the percentage of US death cases from global cases.
-- User can check static data for confirmed per U.S state
+- User can check statical data for confirmed cases per U.S state:
-   - if you click bar chart, you could track confirmed and death record per state
+   - If you click the bar chart, you can track confirmed cases and death cases per state.
-   - in NY case, bar chart is high from the begining
+   - Note that in the NY case, the bar chart is high from the beginning.
-   - you could check it is getting higher these days
+   - You can check if cases are getting higher over a period of days.
-- User can check dynamic data for confirmed & deaths per U.S state
+- User can check dynamic data for confirmed and deaths per U.S state:
-   - you could check which U.S. state was top record by specific moment
+   - You can check which U.S. state has the top record by a specific moment.
-   - you could check when moment Texas beat California
+   - For example, you can check which moment Texas beats California per record type.

 ## Development